adivenxnataly/DisplayCalibration/README.md

     dumpsys SurfaceFlinger | grep -A 15 "DesiredDisplayModeSpecs"

- focus on `app: state="` if the description is "Vsync" it means your device is using VSYNC, if the description is "Idle" then the device is using disable VSYNC. with the command:
+ focus on `"app: state="` if the description is "Vsync" it means your device is using VSYNC, if the description is "Idle" then the device is using disable VSYNC. with the command:

     service call SurfaceFlinger 1036 i32 0